 D-9.
-Motion for New Trial.
-When appropriate, the attorney should make a motion for a new trial based on a substantial change of circumstances, or the court's inherent power to vacate its order.
+Motion for New Trial

+When appropriate, the attorney should make a motion for a new trial based on a substantial change of circumstances or the court's inherent power to vacate its order.

 Family Court Act § 355.1 permits the court, upon finding a substantial change of circumstances, to grant a new fact-finding hearing, or stay execution of, set aside, modify, terminate or vacate any order.
-A motion for relief pursuant to FCA § 355.1 must be in writing, and be determined in accordance with the procedures in FCA § 355.2.
-The court also has inherent authority to vacate its own orders that extends beyond the authority in FCA § 355.1.
-Matter of Delfin A., 123 A.D.2d 318 (2d Dept. 1986).
+A motion for relief pursuant to F.C.A. § 355.1 must be in writing, and be determined in accordance with the procedures in F.C.A. § 355.2.
+The court also has inherent authority to vacate its own orders that extends beyond the authority in F.C.A. § 355.1.
+Matter of Delfin A., 123 A.D.2d 318 (2d Dept, 1986).

 The most common ground for a request for a new trial is newly discovered evidence.
-See Matter of Jonathan C., 51 A.D.3d 559 (1st Dept. 2008).
-The attorney also should consider moving for a new trial when it appears that the Presentment Agency withheld exculpatory evidence in violation of FCA § 331.2(1)(g) and Brady v.
-Maryland, 373 U.S. 83 (1963) or withheld prior statements of a witness in violation of FCA § 331.4(1)(a), or the court lacked jurisdiction (see CPL § 440.10[1][a]), or the judgment was obtained in violation of the child's constitutional rights (see CPL § 440.10[1][h]).
+See Matter of Jonathan C., 51 A.D.3d 559 (1st Dept, 2008).
+The attorney also should consider moving for a new trial when it appears that the child was prejudiced because the Presentment Agency withheld exculpatory evidence in violation of F.C.A. § 331.2(1)(g) and Brady v.
+Maryland, 373 U.S. 83 (1963) or withheld prior statements of a witness in violation of F.C.A. § 331.4(1)(a), or the court lacked jurisdiction (see CPL .§ 440.10[1][a]), or the judgment was obtained in violation of the child's constitutional rights (see CPL § 440.10[1][h]).

-E. ACTIONS TO BE TAKEN BEFORE THE DISPOSITIONAL HEARING.
+E. ACTIONS TO BE TAKEN BEFORE THE DISPOSITIONAL HEARING

 E-1.
-Prepare a Dispositional Recommendation and Plan.
+Prepare a Dispositional Recommendation and Plan

 Prior to any Probation investigation or mental health evaluation, the attorney should, together with the child, begin developing a dispositional recommendation and plan.
 In doing so, the attorney should review relevant records, including mental health, drug/alcohol treatment, medical, school, and social service agency and other service provider records, and interview potential witnesses.